ImmunityBio Inc. (IBRX): Skating on Thin Ice? We Know the Answer

 IBRX’s Market Performance

-IBRX stocks went up by 23.62% for the week, with a monthly drop of -2.61% and a quarterly performance of 256.74%, while its annual performance rate touched 1227.53%.
-The volatility ratio for the week stands at 10.27% while the volatility levels for the past 30 days are set at 14.33% for ImmunityBio Inc..
-The simple moving average for the period of the last 20 days is 17.62% for IBRX stocks with a simple moving average of 175.42% for the last 200 days.
+IBRX stocks went down by -24.63% for the week, with a monthly drop of -21.65% and a quarterly performance of 52.07%, while its annual performance rate touched 671.76%.
+The volatility ratio for the week stands at 16.23% while the volatility levels for the past 30 days are set at 13.83% for ImmunityBio Inc..
+The simple moving average for the period of the last 20 days is -16.21% for IBRX stocks with a simple moving average of 86.21% for the last 200 days.

-During the last 5 trading sessions, IBRX rose by +23.62%, which changed the moving average for the period of 200-days by +513.53% in comparison to the 20-day moving average, which settled at $32.18.
-In addition, ImmunityBio Inc. saw 185.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IBRX fell by -24.63%, which changed the moving average for the period of 200-days by +331.24% in comparison to the 20-day moving average, which settled at $31.67.
+In addition, ImmunityBio Inc. saw 100.90% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for IBRX